 Empathy is the ability to understand and share someone else's feelings—to know what it's like to be in somebody else's shoes.
 It allows for a deeper appreciation of what other individuals are experiencing.
 In turn, this leads to more positive interactions and communication between police officers and the people they encounter.

 Compassion begins where empathy leaves off.
 If empathy is an understanding and sharing of other's feelings, then compassion means putting that understanding into action.

 Treating individuals with compassion, whether they're witnesses, victims, or suspects helps build a rapport and brings healing to dangerous and traumatic situations.
 Compassion is perhaps the most important attribute for modern police officers in their daily interactions.

 People often express the sentiment that "it's not what they said it's how they said it" when they make complaints about their interactions with police officers.

 Nonverbal communication—those cues we send through tone, facial expressions, gestures, and enunciation—often carry far more weight in how our messages are received than the actual words we use.
 Police officers must be aware of what signals their nonverbal communication sends to those they encounter in order to mitigate conflict and ease tension.

 As a police officer, you will deal with individuals who just want to be heard.
-Whether they are victims of a crime or community members looking for a solution for those who committed the crime, being an active listener will help your audience feel appreciated and understood.
+Whether they are victims of a crime or community members looking for a solution for those who committed the crime, being an active listener helps your audience feel appreciated and understood.